 Why preventive medicine matters more than ever

 The treat-the-sick model of healthcare has a sustainability problem.
-Chronic non-communicable diseases (cardiovascular disease, diabetes, cancer, neurodegenerative conditions) account for 71% of all deaths globally (WHO, 2023), and their costs keep climbing.
+Chronic noncommunicable diseases (cardiovascular disease, diabetes, cancer, respiratory disease and neurodegenerative conditions) caused at least 43 million deaths in 2021, according to the WHO, and their costs keep climbing.

-At the same time, longevity science has advanced enough to identify the molecular mechanisms of aging — the 12 hallmarks of aging described by López-Otín et al. in Cell (2023, PMID: 36599349) — and to design interventions that target them before they manifest as disease.
+At the same time, longevity science has advanced enough to identify molecular mechanisms of aging — the 12 hallmarks of aging described by López-Otín et al. in Cell (2023, PMID: 36599349) — and to formulate more precise preventive hypotheses.
+Some have strong clinical evidence; others remain experimental.

-This means preventive medicine today goes well beyond vaccines and screenings.
-It can now include:
+This means preventive medicine can cautiously integrate layers beyond vaccines and screenings:

-• Detecting low-grade chronic inflammation (inflammaging) through biomarkers like suPAR
+- Detecting low-grade chronic inflammation (inflammaging) through high-sensitivity CRP, clinical context and, when indicated, suPAR

-Modern preventive medicine is, at its core, longevity medicine: instead of waiting for the body to fail, you measure, act, and correct so it works well for as long as possible.
+Modern preventive medicine increasingly overlaps with longevity medicine: instead of waiting for the body to fail, you measure what matters, act proportionally and correct risk before it becomes disease.

 Frequently asked questions about preventive medicine